HIEUNT1610/ML2-Project/README.md

 NLP Project
 Improving vector space representations using semantic resources
 ================
+This is the end of semester project for the class Machine Learning for NLP at the University Paris Cite'.
+The task is to study the retrofitting algorithm by Faruqui (2015) to improve off-the-shelf word embeddings using semantic resources (WordNet).

 1. Tasks.
    1. Read Faruqui (2015), his algorithm, and understand the task.
    2. Find better $\alpha$ and $\beta$ values for the model.